ren-kevin/ren-kevin.github.io/_pages/research.md

 ## Work in Progress

 <!-- {{ paper_title_open }} Joint Market Power and Macro-Finance Trends {{ paper_title_close }} <br>
-with Dalton Zhang
+with Dalton Rongxuan Zhang

 {{ paper_title_open }} Monetary Policy Transmission in the Presence of Joint Market Power {{ paper_title_close }} <br>
-with Dalton Zhang -->
+with Dalton Rongxuan Zhang -->

 <!-- {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>